vischia/vischia.github.io/index.markdown

     alt: My photo
 ---

+# I am currently hiring!

+ - **Predoctoral researcher (R1) to work on EIC Pathfinder project PHINDER at UniOvi.
+I am seeking a PhD student to join the project PHINDER, to work at the co-design of a neuromorphic readout system based on nanophotonics.
+The successful candidate will join with the goal of designing and optimising surrogate models and spiking neural models to be implemented in neuromorphic hardware manufactured by the consortium and co-designing said hardware.
+Applications are open at [https://inspirehep.net/jobs/3112841](https://inspirehep.net/jobs/3112841)**

 # Who am I

 I am a **Ramón y Cajal senior researcher** at the Universidad de Oviedo and [ICTEA](https://ictea.uniovi.es/), and **Adjunct Professor** at IITM.
 Previously I have been a postdoc at Université catholique de Louvain (Belgium, IISN postdoc and then FNRS chargé de recherche, 2018-2022), Universidad de Oviedo (2016-2018), and I got my PhD from Instituto Superior Técnico (Lisboa, Portugal) in 2016.
 I got my bachelor and master's degrees from Università degli Studi di Padova (Italy).